-They found no written records on the native religion because everything was based on oral tradition.
-So they reconstructed this pre-conquest religion from false beliefs and left accounts of what they saw, heard and observed.
+They found no written records of the native religion because everything was based on oral tradition.
+So they reconstructed this pre-conquest religion from false beliefs and left accounts of what they saw, heard, and observed.

 They easily believe what is told and presented forcibly to them.
 They hold some superstitions, such as the casting of lots before doing anything, and other wretched practices–all of which will be easily eradicated, if we have some priests who know their language, and will preach to them.

 In 1589, a Spanish missionary named Fray Juan de Plasencia wrote the paper called "Customs of the Tagalogs" and provided a list of "distinctions made among the priests of the Devil”—a classification of witches in tribal Filipinos.